Savoia-Marchetti SM.82: After the armistice

-After the Armistice of 8 September 1943, only 29 planes were operated by the Italian Co-Belligerent Air Force in Southern Italy.
+After the Armistice of 8 September 1943, only 29 aircraft were operated by the Italian Co-Belligerent Air Force in Southern Italy.

 The Aeronautica Nazionale Repubblicana of the Italian Social Republic, the fascist puppet state installed by Germany in northern Italy, operated about 60 aircraft, 40 of which assigned to 2° Gruppo A.T.
 "M.O.
 Trabucchi" that flew on Eastern front.

-After the war, about 30 SM.82s continued in service with the Aeronautica Militare until the early 1960s.
+After the conflict, about 30 SM.82s continued in service with the Aeronautica Militare until the early 1960s.

 Civil transport

 Even with the outbreak of the war long-range civilian routes did not end.
 The civil aircraft had 14 seats, 1,306 L (345 US gal) of additional fuel, and 350 kg (770 lb) of military equipment removed.
 They flew to Brazil via Spain and West Africa.
 Between 11 September 1940 and the entry of Brazil into the war in 1941, 68 flights were made.
 Two aircraft, I-BAIA and I-BRAZ, were lost in December 1940.
 Some S.82s were used in militarized service, with Special Air Services and the task of personnel transport, including the civilian evacuations in 1941.